ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • EC-IC bypass may be considered in patients with stroke/TIA (AHA/ASA 2021 2a/C-LD)

-• moya-moya syndrome with possible causal treatment (e.g., vasculitis) should be excluded before surgery [Fujimura, 2015]
+• moya-moya syndrome with potential causal treatment (e.g., vasculitis) should be excluded before proceeding with surgery [Fujimura, 2015]

 • procedures:

-• direct anastomosis between the superficial temporal artery (STA) and middle cerebral artery (STA-MCA) [Golby, 1999]
+• direct anastomosis between the superficial temporal artery (STA) and the middle cerebral artery (MCA) – STA-MCA anastomosis [Golby, 1999]

-• vessel-to-vessel anastomosis, immediate revascularization (convenient when symptoms progress)
+• vessel-to-vessel anastomosis offers immediate revascularization (convenient when symptoms are progressive)

-• indirect anastomosis (flow improvement can be expected within weeks because a new capillary network is built; it can be performed in children)
+• indirect anastomosis (flow improvement can be expected within weeks because a new capillary network is built; feasible in children)

 • encephalo-duro-arterio-synangiosis (EDAS)